-After selecting the video or DVD for the training, the instructor should develop a plan for increasing its impact on trainee learning and for smoothly integrating it into the program.
+After selecting the video or DVD for training, the instructor should develop a plan for increasing its impact on trainee learning and for smoothly integrating it into the program.
 The best model is to follow the old public speaking adage: first tell them what you are going to tell them, then tell them, and finally tell them what you have told them.

 Prepare.
-Prepare means to ready the equipment and ready the trainee.
+Preparing means readying the equipment and the trainee.
 The instructor should insert the video or DVD into the player during a break prior to the showing.
-These should prepare the trainee to watch the video or film by telling them the major point they should focus on and retain, and should also tell trainees what they will be asked to do after the viewing.
+These should prepare the trainee to watch the film by telling them the major point to focus on and what they will be asked to do after the viewing.

 View.
-Once the video or DVD has begun, it usually is necessary to adjust the sound and light levels.
-It is not always necessary to show a video or DVD in its entirety, particularly if it is long.
-The instructor may want to show only those portions which are most pertinent.
-Also, it is not always necessary to show a video or DVD without interruption.
+Once the film has begun, the instructor may need to adjust the sound and light levels.
+The instructor may want to show only those portions of the film which are most pertinent.
+It is not always necessary to show a film without interruption.
 It is often of value to stop at predetermined points to discuss what has just occurred.

 Summarize.
-After the trainees have viewed the video or DVD, it is useful to summarize the major points that were presented, discuss other important points that were not covered, or discuss ways in which the concepts covered in the video or film can be applied.
+After trainees have viewed the film, it is useful to summarize the major points that were presented, discuss other points that were not covered, or discuss ways in which the concepts covered can be applied.